deep-patel21/MakeUofT-Makeathon/README.md

 ![image](https://user-images.githubusercontent.com/103757105/219933796-bed1a158-e6ba-4ba5-b34e-86b4c060a9f3.png)

 The Arduino UNO is used here, along with an assortment of 220 ohm resistors to regulate the sequential light control of a traffic intersection.
+The Ultrasonic sensor is used to measure the distance of an oncoming pedestrian.
+At the approximate time of the pedestrian finishing their crossing path, the traffic lights will resume their usual blinking pattern.